dionarodrigues/diogorodrigues.dev/blog/2020-09-01-tips-and-resources-on-how-to-improve-your-ui-design-skills.en.md

 **I'm sure that in a few months, when you look back and see your progress, you'll be happy to have spent your time studying design**.
 Feel free to find other resources, try to study some [design principles](https://www.interaction-design.org/literature/article/the-building-blocks-of-visual-design?ep=sarah-doody) and don't forget to share your work. 😃

 And please tell me if this article was useful for you and leave in the comments some other tips and resources that you usually use.
-See you later! ✌
+Until the next time! ✌